 Who is Considered a Squatter in Oklahoma?

 A squatter is someone who chooses to occupy a foreclosed, unoccupied, or abandoned residential building or area of land without lawful permission.
 This means that the person doesn’t rent or own the property.
-Even so, squatting is legal in the United States and more common than you’d think.
+Even so, squatting is common in the United States.

 Isn’t that Trespassing?